-As on a cell carrier, the cells are grown just on the surface of one side of the scaffold material coloured dots need to be placed onto the cell side to guide the orientation once the graft is inside the knee.
-The cell seeded graft is introduced into the knee via an arthroscopic cannula like a half pipe instrument.
+As on a cell carrier, the cells are grown just on the surface of one side of the scaffold material coloured dots need to be placed onto the cell side to guide the orientation once the graft is introduced into the knee via an arthroscopic cannula like a half pipe instrument.
 The graft is positioned into the defect using a probe with care to get the cell side of the membrane the right way up.
 Fibrin glue is finally injected over the exact fitted implant.